VL-CZ/code-size-counter/README.md

   -x EXCLUDE [EXCLUDE ...], --exclude EXCLUDE [EXCLUDE ...]
                         path to directories & files to exclude (separated by spaces).
 These paths are relative to the given directory (-d parameter)
   -p {kb_size,lines,files}, --print {kb_size,lines,files}
-                        Print just the selected value (kB size, total files or lines of code)
+                        Print just the selected value (KB size, total files or lines of code)
 ```

 The typical usage of this program looks like this (see below).
 In this case, we're looking for `py` files in `C:/Users/hacker123/Documents/hacking_app` directory